gavenma/gavenma.github.io/_pages/mofa.md

 ## PhD Students

+### Xiaying Chen

+Xiaying is a Ph.D. student both in the Department of Computer Science at City University of Hong Kong and at Shenzhen Loop Area Institute (SLAI), supervised by Professor Ziye Ma.
+She focuses on efficient machine learning techniques.

+Education:

+- B.Sc. in Automation, Beihang University

+### Changrui Fang

+Changrui is a Ph.D. student in the Department of Computer Science at City University of Hong Kong, supervised by Professor Ziye Ma.
+His research interests include optimization, data efficient ML, and various mathematical topics.
+He also won a national second prize in mathematical modelling contest of China.

+Education:

+- B.Sc. in Mathematics, Wuhan Univeristy

+### Bowen Zhang

+Bowen is a Ph.D. student in the Department of Computer Science at City University of Hong Kong, supervised by Professor Ziye Ma.
+He mostly focuses on fine-tuning techniques.

+Education:

+- B.Sc. in Automation, Zhejiang University
+- M.S. in EE, Chinese Univeristy of Hong Kong

 ### Jiahe Chen

 Jiahe is a Ph.D. student in the Department of Computer Science at City University of Hong Kong, supervised by Professor Ziye Ma.
 He mostly focuses on zeroth-order optimization and machine learning.